 The drug 3,4-methylenedioxymethamphetamine, or MDMA, combines the effects of stimulants and hallucinogens.
 Also known as “ecstasy,” MDMA changes the user’s energy and sensory experiences.
 This drug can cause risky behavior and potentially dangerous health risks.

-If you or someone you know has an addiction to ecstasy or misuses it frequently, Gateway Foundation can support you.
+If you or someone you know has an addiction to ecstasy or misuses it frequently, Gateway can support you.
 Our MDMA drug rehabilitation centers in Illinois help patients stop using harmful drugs.

 How Does Ecstasy Affect the Mind and Body?

 Research shows that MDMA could have fewer addictive properties than other addictive drugs, but its use can still cause harm.
 Ecstasy affects three types of brain chemicals: serotonin, dopamine and norepinephrine.
 The brain releases more of these compounds when exposed to MDMA, reducing their presence in the brain.